PhilLockett/Old1_cardgen/README.md

 to github.
 The following command will create a tarball called 'cardgen-1.0.tar.gz' from a cloned copy of the code:

-    cd CardGen/
+    cd cardgen/
     make dist

 ## Installing from tarball

 The install process described in the INSTALL document is a generic description of the install process.
-The install process is also described in the 'CardGeneratorUserGuide.pdf' document.
+The install process is also described in the 'cardgeneratorUserGuide.pdf' document.
 For completeness the install process is also described below.
 All three descriptions are essentially the same and clearly, it only needs to be installed once.